 SEC H8.15, H8.16, H8.17 and H8.18 establish the information which Users are entitled to access via the SSI.

-The Self-Service Interface Access Control Specification (SEC Appendix AH) defines Business Functional Domains (BFD), Functional Components and their user access rules establishing the functionality which will be used to deliver SSI.
+The FSM SSI Function and Roles policy which describes the Business Functional Domains and Job Type Roles available to SSI users of the DSMS.

 The SSI Change Governance Process contains the change governance which shall apply to the SSI Baseline Requirements Document.

-Baseline Requirements Document (this document) provides traceability back to the Self-Service Interface Access Control Specification via Baseline Functional Domains and Functional Components.
-See sections 2 and 4.1 respectively.
+Baseline Requirements Document (this document) provides traceability back to the FSM Function and Roles Policy.

 This document further describes:

 DCC capability areas.
 As defined in section 2 of this document